Terry Jones (pastor): United Kingdom

 Jones was invited to an English Defence League rally in Luton in February 2011 to share his views on Islamic extremism.
 Anti-fascist group Hope not Hate successfully petitioned the Home Secretary to have Jones banned from entering the UK.

 Gainesville, Florida

-Following the April 28, 2012 Koran burning, Jones was fined $271 by Gainesville Fire Rescue for violating fire safety rules.
+Following the April 28, 2012 Qur'an burning, Jones was fined $271 by Gainesville Fire Rescue for violating fire safety rules.

 Dearborn, Michigan

 Jones planned to protest in April 2011 outside the Islamic Center of America.
 On the day he was to attend the protest, local authorities questioned him in Court, required him either to post a $45,000 "peace bond" to cover Dearborn's cost if Jones was attacked by extremists or to go to trial.
 Jones contested that requirement, and the jury voted on April 22 to require the posting of a $1 "peace bond", but Jones and his co-pastor Wayne Sapp continued to refuse to pay.
 They were held briefly in jail, while claiming violation of First Amendment rights.
 That night Jones was released by the court.
 The ACLU had filed an amicus brief in support of Jones's protest plans.

 On November 11, 2011, Wayne County Circuit Court Judge Robert Ziolkowski vacated the "breach of peace" ruling against Jones and Wayne Sapp on the grounds that they were denied due process.

 Terry Jones and his organization Stand Up America Now won a victory in court on August 30, 2013 over the City of Dearborn and its Chief of Police, Ronald Haddad.
 Terry Jones was represented by the Thomas More Law Center.
 Judge Denise Page Hood wrote, "The Court finds that Plaintiffs are entitled to summary judgment as to their claim that Ord.
 No. 17-33, requiring Plaintiffs to sign an indemnification agreement, is a violation of their First Amendment rights of Freedom of Speech and Freedom of Expressive Association.
 The related ordinance, Ord.
 No. 17-28(d), requiring the chief of police to grant a special events permit only after an indemnification agreement is signed, also violates Plaintiffs' First Amendment rights."
 Judge Hood concluded that both ordinances were unconstitutional.